AALEKH/RecacheSQL/README.md

 * Select recachesql("testdb", "Cars"), will store all teh values existing in a column as Redis-list.
 * To access the value name in that UDF simply enter (in redis-cli): lget `TABLE NAME-COLUMN NAME`

+## Testing

+* **This redis has currently only been tested on MAC OS X enviornment , however pull request for other system            enviornment are welcome**